Does God Tempt People? A Comparative Look at Judaism, Christianity, and Islam

 Key takeaways

-• All three Abrahamic faiths agree that God tests humans for refining purposes but does not tempt them toward sin.
+• All three Abrahamic faiths agree that God does not tempt people toward sin; temptation is attributed to Satan or internal human desire.

 FAQs